traneio/arrows/README.md

   }
 ```

-An interesting scenario is expressing recursion with `Arrow`s.
+An interesting scenario is recursion with `Arrow`.
 For this purpose, it's possible to use `Arrow.recursive`:

 ```scala
 val sum =